emqx/emqx-coap/README.md

 - replace {topicname}, {clientid}, {username} and {password} with your true values.
 - {topicname} and {clientid} is mandatory.
 - if clientid is absent, a "bad_request" will be returned.
-- {topicname} should be percent-encoded to prevent special characters.
+- {topicname} in URI should be percent-encoded to prevent special characters, such as + and #.
 - {username} and {password} are optional.
 - if {username} and {password} are not correct, an uauthorized error will be returned.